bigfix/developer.bigfix.com/site/reference/types/statistic-range.md

 # bin of &lt;statistic range&gt; : statistical bin

 Returns a list of the individual bins in the specified range.
-Primarily useful after downsampling (see total &amp;lt;time interval&amp;gt; of &amp;lt;statistic range&amp;gt;).
+Primarily useful after downsampling (see total &lt;time interval&lt; of &lt;statistic range&lt;).

 # end of &lt;statistic range&gt; : time